-To further analyze these data, we estimated six regression models predicting individual level responses.
-In the first three, we regress in-group allocations on government effectiveness, food security and pathogen stress, as well as four control variables.
+To analyze these data further, we estimated six regression models predicting individual level responses.
+In the first three, we regress in-group allocations on government effectiveness, food security, and pathogen stress, as well as four control variables.
 Control variables included one study design variable (task order: self or in-group allocation first) and three individual-level variables (age, sex, and years of schooling normalized by site).
-The second set of three regressions were identical to the first three, except allocation to self was the outcome variable.
+The second set of three regressions was identical to the first three, except allocation to self was the outcome variable.

 Table 2 shows these regression results.
-Consistent with the relationship in Figure 1, and now controlling for individual-level sociodemographics and study design variables, the coefficients for government effectiveness, country-level gross domestic product per capita and community-level food security are large, negative, and significant at conventional levels.
-A standard deviation increase in government effectiveness is associated with a decrease of 0.9 monetary units in allocation to in-group and to self, respectively.
+Consistent with the relationship shown in Fig. 1, and now controlling for individual-level sociodemographics and study design variables, the coefficients for government effectiveness, country-level gross domestic product per capita, and community-level food security are large, negative, and significant at conventional levels.
+A standard deviation increase in government effectiveness is associated with decreases of 0.9 monetary units in allocations to in-group and 1.6 monetary units in allocations to self.
 A standard deviation increase in GDP per capita is associated with a decrease of 0.8 monetary units to in-group and a 1.5 decrease to self.
-A standard deviation increase in food security was associated with a decrease of 1.4 monetary units to in-group and a 1.5 decrease to self.
-Notably, there is no significant effect of within-group variation in food insecurity on either in-group or self allocations (Table S5).
+A standard deviation